alee1900/PALab1/README.md

 - For larger n display the running time of the application in nanoseconds (DO NOT display the matrices).
 Try n > 30_000.
 You might want to adjust the JVM Heap Space using the VM options -Xms4G -Xmx4G.
 - Launch the application from the command line, for example: java Lab1 100.

-I have solved the part with n and created the adjacency matrix.
+I have solved the first and second bullet points.

+## Bonus:

+- Implement an efficient algorithm that generates a random rooted tree.
+Create and display a textual representation of the tree, for example:
++node0
+  +node1
+    -node2
+  +node3
+    -node4
+    -node5